jennybb/Diamonds-Prediction-Model/README.md

 # Diamonds-Prediction-Model

-This project will is aimed to prediction which predictors are important in diamonds dataset .
+This project will is aimed to prediction which predictors are important in diamonds dataset using PySpark.
 I will explore spark pipelines, linear regression, feature transformation, model scoring, inference, feature selection, and random forest decision tree models.
 - Build a linear regression predictor selection function
 - Compare three models' MSE score